faizan1295/KNIME/README.md

 -@BeforeAll Setup: Initializes RestAssured with the base URI (https://api.hub.knime.com) and sets the cookievalue and spaceId variables for authentication and constructing API endpoints.
 -@Test Method: Sends a PUT request to create a new space.
 It includes the authentication token (cookievalue) in the Cookie header and validates the response status code (201 Created).
 ## Notes
-Ensure the cookievalue and spaceId variables are updated as per your authentication requirements and API endpoints.
+-Ensure the cookievalue and spaceId variables are updated as per your authentication requirements and API endpoints.
-Customize the requestBody and assertions in testCreate() based on your API's payload and expected responses.
+-Customize the requestBody and assertions in testCreate() based on your API's payload and expected responses.

 ## Usage
 Run the tests: